tiples/welcome/README.md

 To run this program, enter the command "boot dev" from the welcome repository directory on your computer and then point your browser to [http://localhost:8000/](http://localhost:8000/).

+Account names (Sam, Fred) have the same password, but lowercase.
+I.E. "sam" and "fred".